usnistgov/BF/content/en/Info/BF Classes/_INP/DVL.md

 	</tr>
 	<tr>
 			<td>   Safelist </td>
-	<td>Safelist operation attribute – A policy based on a set of known good content.</td>
+	<td>Safelist operation attribute – The operation is via a policy based on a set of known good content.</td>
 	</tr>
 	<tr>
 			<td>   Denylist </td>
-	<td>Denylist operation attribute – A policy based on a set of known bad content; helps reject outright maliciously malformed data.</td>
+	<td>Denylist operation attribute – The operation is via a policy based on a set of known bad content; helps reject outright maliciously malformed data.</td>
 	</tr>
 	<tr>
 			<td>   Format </td>
-	<td>Format operation attribute – A policy based on syntax format (e.g., defined via regular expression).</td>
+	<td>Format operation attribute – The operation is via a policy based on syntax format (e.g., defined via regular expression).</td>
 	</tr>
 	<tr>
 			<td>   Length </td>
-	<td>Length operation attribute – A policy based on allowed number of characters in data.
+	<td>Length operation attribute – The operation uses a policy based on allowed number of characters in data.
 Note that this is not about the data value as size of an object.</td>
 	</tr>
 	<tr>
 			<td>Source Code </td>
-	<td>Source Code operation attribute type – Shows where the buggy/faulty operation code is in the program – in what kind of software.</td>
+	<td>Source Code operation attribute type – Shows where the buggy/faulty operation code is in software or firmware.</td>
 	</tr>
 	<tr>
 			<td>   Codebase </td>